MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-3-Kiwix-Archive.md

 unzip -d ~/.local/share/marble/maps ortelius1570-marblemap.zip

-FINAL NOTE: The KDE Marble Handbook is included in this kit, as the handbook inside Marble itself requires internet connection.
+FINAL NOTE: The KDE Marble Handbook can be downloaded here: https://docs.kde.org/trunk5/en/marble/marble/marble.pdf it is **highly** advised that you do so, because the handbook inside the Marble application itself will not work without an internet connection.

 # **Congrats!
 You have completed Chapter 3.
 Move on to the chapter named "Final Chapter", where other important information is found.**